TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/firewallmisconfigured-internal-css.md

 # Firewall is set to block all inbound connections
 <!--issueDescription-->

-Guest OS firewall profiles were setup to block all inbound connections and this includes the RDP traffic.
+Guest OS firewall profiles were setup to block all inbound connections including the RDP traffic

 <!--/issueDescription-->